 M5826

-Scilla Mischtschenkoana dazzles with delicate light blue flowers, each petal adorned with darker stripes, creating a striking contrast.
+Scilla 'Mischtschenkoana' dazzles with delicate light blue flowers, each petal adorned with darker stripes, creating a striking contrast.
 Early bloomers bring a touch of elegance to gardens, flourishing in clusters which capture the eye.
 Ideal for naturalising, they spread gracefully, enhancing both sunlit and shaded areas.

 -